 Do you prefer to skip the sandwiches altogether?
 Oven-fried chicken is delicious at room temperature or cold and isn’t as greasy as the traditional variety.
 You can also pack cheese and crackers (try individually wrapped Babybels or Laughing Cow wedges), or baby carrots, cherry tomatoes, and bell pepper strips to dip into hummus.

-Round out your meal with fruit, but choose carefully: Peaches, plums, and most berries are fragile, and bananas can bruise easily.
+End your meal with fruit, but choose carefully: Peaches, plums, and most berries are fragile, and bananas can bruise easily.
 Opt for easy-to-peel citrus, or freeze halved grapes or cubed cantaloupe or watermelon for an icy treat.

 When you get to a certain age, spreading a blanket to sit on the ground loses its appeal—and if your loved one is in a wheelchair or has limited mobility it’s a nonissue.